fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 ## Introduction

-The scope of this guide comprise an introduction to _BeoLiving Intelligence_ in _PRO_ mode, a detailed description of its web interface used for configuration/programming your setup and "How to´s" of different features. _BeoLiving Intelligence PRO_ has all of its capabilities unblocked and this guide will let you exploit your Home Automation controller to its maximum.
+The scope of this guide comprise an introduction to _BeoLiving Intelligence_ in _PRO_ mode, a detailed description of its web interface used for configuration/programming your setup and "How to's" of different features. _BeoLiving Intelligence PRO_ has all of its capabilities unblocked and this guide will let you exploit your Home Automation controller to its maximum.

-Before reading this guide, it's recommended reading "_Un-Boxing BeoLiving Intelligence_" and "_BeoLiving Intelligence User Guide_" for better understanding of some concepts and useful information, not included in this guide.
+Before reading this guide, it's recommended reading [BeoLiving Intelligence Quick Setup Guide](bli-quick-setup-guide.md) and [BeoLiving Intelligence User Guide](bli-advanced-user-guide.md) for better understanding of some concepts and useful information, not included in this guide.

 _BeoLiving Intelligence PRO_ firmware upgrade enables the unique capability of integrating Bang & Olufsen Network Link systems (audio and video products) with some of the most popular Home Automation systems such as Nest, Philips Hue, KNX, Lutron, among others, creating versatile solutions and a great experience for _BeoLiving Intelligence_ users.